ChengwayLin/SimpleUSBeaconApp/README.md

 ##BeaconDetect Class##
 ###Overview###
 BeaconDetect is a helper class based on iOS CoreLocation framework.
-It is to help you quick set up iBeacon ranging process.
+It is to help you quickly set up iBeacon ranging process.
+It has some filter method let you sort CLbeacon Arrays with UUID/RSSI or return an array without iBeacon in Unknown Proximity.

 ###Properties###
 ```
 @property (nonatomic,retain) NSMutableArray * targetUUIDs;
 ```
+Targeted uuids that BeaconDetect object is searching for.
+If you initialized this object with **+ detectBeaconWithUUIDs:** method, then it stored uuids in targetUUIDs.
 ```
 @property (nonatomic,retain) NSString * targetUUID;
 ```
+The only targeted uuid that BeaconDetect object is searching for.
+If you initialized this object with **+ detectBeaconWithUUID:** method, then the uuid is assigned to targetUUID.
 ```
 @property (nonatomic,retain) NSArray * beaconList;
 ```
+**beaconList**<br>
+This array maintains all CLbeacons ranged by the system.
+The contain all beacons from all targeted uuids.
+Every time system range beacons, BeaconDetect call delegate method **- nearestBeaconChangeTo:**
 ```
 @property (nonatomic,retain) CLBeacon * nearistBeacon;
 ```
+**nearistBeacon**<br>
+The property hold the nearist beacon around your iDevice.
+When nearistBeacon changed, it calls delegate method **- beaconListChangeTo:**.
 ```
 @property (nonatomic,retain) id <BeaconDetectDelegate> delegate;
 ```
+**delegate**<br>
+The delegate object to receive update event.

 ###Methods###